 Frances “Frank” Rollin (1845-1901)

-The Frances “Frank” Rollin Fellowship for African American Biography is named for the first known African American biographer and is awarded to promote biographies of African American lives.
+The Frances “Frank” Rollin Fellowship for African American Biography is named for one of the first known African American biographers and is awarded to promote biographies of African American lives.

 In the spirit of Rollin’s achievement, BIO’s Rollin Fellowship aims to foster the development of biographical works that encourage deeper insight into the complexity of race relations at the bedrock of American history.
 This fellowship will support any biography that highlights the Black experience in the Americas, and that is set within the vast time period between (and even before) 1619 and the present.
 It will support any aspect of African American inhabitancy, dispersion, immigration or emigration.
 It will support biographies of Black lives often marginalized by gender, gender-orientation, sexuality or disability.